rtts/debian/README.md

     $ ialauncher --no-fullscreen

 The `--no-fullscreen` argument is there because `xmonad` will already tile the IA Launcher window to be fullscreen.
+Alternatively, you can add your computer to the `gamestations` group to configure it to run IA Launcher as its windows manager, but that is not recommended unless you plan to use the computer for nothing else but retro gaming.
+(I've used this in the past to exhibit games in a public library, the kids loved it!)

 ## Maintenance

 Like any operating system, Debian publishes regular updates.
-I've made it a habit to run the following commands every week:
+I've made it a habit to run the following commands regularly:

     $ sudo apt update
     $ sudo apt upgrade